python-cffi/cffi/doc/source/index.rst

   complete yet) with a reasonable path for other Python implementations like IronPython and Jython.

-* Note that this project is **not** about embedding C in Python.
-Look for ``weave.inline`` for this purpose.
+* Note that this project is **not** about embedding executable C code in Python, unlike `Weave`_.
 This is about calling existing C libraries from Python.

 .. _`LuaJIT's FFI`: http://luajit.org/ext_ffi.html